Aliases for PKN1 Gene

 GeneCards Summary for PKN1 Gene

 PKN1 (Protein Kinase N1) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include chromatin binding and protein kinase activity.
-An important paralog of this gene is PRKCB.
+Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PKN2.

 PKC-related serine/threonine-protein kinase involved in various processes such as regulation of the intermediate filaments of the actin cytoskeleton, cell migration, tumor cell invasion and transcription regulation.
+Part of a signaling cascade that begins with the activation of the adrenergic receptor ADRA1B and leads to the activation of MAPK14.
 Regulates the cytoskeletal network by phosphorylating proteins such as VIM and neurofilament proteins NEFH, NEFL and NEFM, leading to inhibit their polymerization.
-Phosphorylates Ser-575, Ser-637 and Ser-669 of MAPT/Tau, lowering its ability to bind to microtubules, resulting in disruption of tubulin assembly.
-Acts as a key coactivator of androgen receptor (ANDR)-dependent transcription, by being recruited to ANDR target genes and specifically mediating phosphorylation of Thr-11 of histone H3 (H3T11ph), a specific tag for epigenetic transcriptional activation that promotes demethylation of histone H3 Lys-9 (H3K9me) by KDM4C/JMJD2C.
+Phosphorylates 'Ser-575', 'Ser-637' and 'Ser-669' of MAPT/Tau, lowering its ability to bind to microtubules, resulting in disruption of tubulin assembly.
+Acts as a key coactivator of androgen receptor (ANDR)-dependent transcription, by being recruited to ANDR target genes and specifically mediating phosphorylation of 'Thr-11' of histone H3 (H3T11ph), a specific tag for epigenetic transcriptional activation that promotes demethylation of histone H3 'Lys-9' (H3K9me) by KDM4C/JMJD2C.
 Phosphorylates HDAC5, HDAC7 and HDAC9, leading to impair their import in the nucleus.
-Phosphorylates Thr-38 of PPP1R14A, Ser-159, Ser-163 and Ser-170 of MARCKS, and GFAP.
+Phosphorylates 'Thr-38' of PPP1R14A, 'Ser-159', 'Ser-163' and 'Ser-170' of MARCKS, and GFAP.
 Able to phosphorylate RPS6 in vitro.